 A bound on the number of partitions $K$ can be found by the covering number of the samples space $\sS$.
 The covering number is the smallest number of (pseudo-)metric balls of radius $\rho$ needed to cover $\sS$, and it is denoted by $\N(\sS;d,\rho)$, where $d$ denotes the (pseudo-)metric.\footnote{Note that we can always obtain a set of disjoint partitions from the set of metric balls used to construct the covering.} The space $\sS$ is the Cartesian product of a continuous input space $\sX$ and a discrete label space $\sY$, and we can write $\N(\sS;d,\rho) \leq N_{\sY} \cdot \N(\sX;d,\rho)$, where $N_\sY$ corresponds to the number of classes.
 The choice of metric $d$ determines how efficiently one may cover $\sX$.
 A common choice is the Euclidean metric

 which we also use in this paper.
-The covering number of many structured low-dimensional data models can be bounded in terms of their ``intrinsic'' properties, for example: \begin{itemize} \item a Gaussian mixture model (GMM) with $L$ Gaussians and covariance matrices of rank at most $k$ leads to a covering number $\N(\sX;d,\rho) = L(1+ 2 / \rho)^k$ \cite{Mendelson2008}; \item $k$-sparse representable signals in a dictionary with $L$ atoms have a covering number $\N(\sX;d,\rho) = {{L}\choose{k}} \left(1 + 2/ \rho \right)^k$ \cite{Giryes2015}; \item $C_M$ regular $k$-dimensional manifolds, where $C_M$ is a constant that captures the ``intrinsic'' properties of a manifold, have a covering number $\N(\sX;d,\rho) = \left( \frac{C_M}{\rho} \right)^k$ \cite{Verma2013}. \end{itemize}
+The covering number of many structured low-dimensional data models can be bounded in terms of their ``intrinsic'' properties, for example: \begin{itemize} \item a Gaussian mixture model (GMM) with $L$ Gaussians and covariance matrices of rank at most $k$ leads to a covering number $\N(\sX;d,\rho) = L(1+ 2 / \rho)^k$ \cite{Mendelson2008}; \item $k$-sparse signals in a dictionary with $L$ atoms have a covering number $\N(\sX;d,\rho) = {{L}\choose{k}} \left(1+ 2/\rho\right)^k$ \cite{Giryes2015}; \item $C_M$ regular $k$-dimensional manifold, where $C_M$ is a constant that captures its ``intrinsic'' properties, has a covering number $\N(\sX;d,\rho) = \left( \frac{C_M}{\rho} \right)^k$ \cite{Verma2013}. \end{itemize}